Lucky Dog Sportfishing

 "We booked this trip hoping my 8-year-old would land a sailfish—and he did!
 We didn't have to go far offshore before the action started.
 The captain and first mate were fantastic with the kids and made sure we had everything we needed.
 We'll absolutely be booking another trip with them!" - Jordan

-Atlantic Sailfish: These acrobatic beauties are the crown jewels of Palm Beach fishing.
-Known for their spectacular aerial displays, sailfish can get your heart racing faster than a double shot of espresso.
-They typically range from 6 to 8 feet long and put up one heck of a fight.
-Winter and early spring are prime time for sails, but we see them year-round.
-There's nothing quite like watching a sailfish light up electric blue as it greyhounds across the surface.
+Atlantic Sailfish: These are the rockstars of Palm Beach fishing.
+Known for their incredible aerial displays, sailfish can turn even the most seasoned angler into a kid on Christmas morning.
+They're usually in the 6-8 foot range and put up one heck of a fight.
+Winter and early spring are prime time for sails, but we can find them year-round.
+There's nothing quite like watching a sailfish light up in the spread - it's why so many anglers get hooked on offshore fishing.

 Time to Book Your Spot